fieldtrip/website/workshop/hamburg2013.md

 ---
-title: FieldTrip workshop in Hamburg
+title: FieldTrip workshop in Hamburg in 2013
 ---

-# FieldTrip workshop in Hamburg
+# FieldTrip workshop in Hamburg in 2013

 ## When